dwarvesf/playground/Blockchain/Foundational topics/Smart Contract.md

 ---
+tags:
+ - blockchain
+ - foundational-topics
-tags: blockchain, foundational-topics, smart-contract
+ - smart-contract
-authors: Pham Ngoc Thanh
+authors:
+ - thanhpn
 title: 'Smart Contract'
 github_id: thanhpn
+description: This article provides an overview of smart contracts in blockchain technology, including their definition, how they work, and their advantages.
 date: 2022-06-16
 ---